agateau/doxyqml/README.md

 ## Properties

-QML properties are typed, doxyqml will take advantage of the existing type.
+QML properties are typed, so Doxyqml uses them by default.
 You can nevertheless overwrite the type using the same `type:<name>` syntax.
-This is useful for example to document property aliases:
+This is useful to document property aliases:

     /** type:string The user lastname */
     property alias lastname: someObject.text